lealemseyoum/Spatio-temporal-Cluster-Detection/README.md

-# arcpy
+# Cluster-detection
-This repository hosts custom ArcGIS plugins.
+This repository hosts a custom ArcGIS toolbox for spatio-temporal cluster detection based on Knox regression.